nathanvale/form-foundations/packages/core/docs/guides/typescript.md

         Submit
       </button>
     </Form>
-  );
+  )
-};
+}

 // The type of props MyForm receives interface MyFormProps {
-  initialEmail?: string;
+  initialEmail?: string
-  message: string; // if this passed all the way through you might do this or make a union type }
+  message: string // if this passed all the way through you might do this or make a union type }

 // Wrap our form with the using withFormik HoC